Sun-lab/asSeq/pipeline_1KGP/README.md

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1181954/

 + 2.2 Summarize the number of SNPs per gene and the number of independent SNPs per gene and generate a scatter plot.

++ 2.3 Use an empirical Bayes approach to re-estimae intercept and slope.
+Using the results across all genes to estimte distribution of intercept and slopes by a normal distribution.
+Use those distribution as prior to re-estiamte intercept and slope.
+Compare the MLE vs. posterior by scatter plot.

 3. Summarize the location of eQTLs.
 Find the strongest eQTL per gene, apply a threshold, and plot their locations by a density plot.